ordina-jworks/ordina-jworks.github.io/_posts/2018-09-23-Inter-service-communication.md

 # Feign
-To understand the basics of inter-process communication, we need to look on what kind of interactions we can do.
+To understand the basics of inter-process communication, we need to look at what kind of interactions we can do.
 Feign, a declarative HTTP client by Netflix simplifies our way of interacting with other services.
-When we decide that it is time to decompose our modulith because of numerous reasons like: "Oh I am getting more load on this part of the service and it needs to scale."
-We will have to look for a communication client to handle our inter-process communication.
+When we decide that it is time to decompose our modulith because of numerous reasons, we would have to look for a way to handle our inter-process communication.
-Feign offers a lot of support for Spring, load balancing, resilience, security and lots more.
-I will tell you how they work and how to use them inside your Spring application.
+Feign provides support for Spring, load balancing, resilience, security and lots more and I will tell you how they work and how to use them inside your Spring application.

 # Setup
 To use Feign we need to add it to our classpath